Breaking down the Big 12 basketball race, each team's chances | NCAA.com

 Since that Oklahoma State solo title, Kansas has won at least a share of 14 consecutive regular-season conference titles, an NCAA record.
 However, that streak might finally end this season.
 Might.

-Kansas rival K-State is currently in first in the conference at 11-3, but that lead is only one game...and Kansas State also still has to travel to Lawrence.
+Kansas rival K-State is currently in first in the conference at 11-4, but that lead is only 1/2 game on Texas Tech...and Kansas State just lost to KU in Lawrence, pushing the Jayhawks to only one game back.

 Still, it looks like this could be the year the streak ends.